052223-java-angular/Soudry-P1-Backend/README.md

-# P1 - Full Stack Application
+# P1 - D&D War

 ## Introduction

-Project P1 is a full stack application that involves building a web application using Spring Boot for the backend and Angular for the frontend.
-The project covers the following key aspects:

-Building RESTful APIs with Spring Boot
-Implementing CRUD operations for data management Integrating Angular frontend with Spring Boot backend
+D&D War is a full stack application where players can make teams out of the most famous of D&D monsters and have them fight other teams of monsters.
+Battles are carried out using official D&D 5E edition stats as provided by http://www.dnd5eapi.co/ .
+Players will be presented these monsters in the form of interactable cards.
+Registration is optional.
+Simply Stop By and have fun!

 ## User Stories